alexaiken/mpas-regent/README.md

 `partition_halo_1` is just the inner halo, so it is `partition_s_1 - cell_partition_initial`
 and `partition_halo_2` is the outer halo, so it is `partition_s2  - partition_halo_1 - cell_partition_initial`.

-To understand the halo code, I would recommend reading the sections about images and preimages at the [Regent reference] (http://regent-lang.org/reference/).
+To understand the halo code, you can read the sections about images and preimages at the [Regent reference] (http://regent-lang.org/reference/).
 (And ask any questions that may come up, it's a little confusing).

 You can also read about dependent partitioning [here](https://drive.google.com/drive/u/1/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W).